can help families build strength, stability, and independence

 No experience is necessary, just a desire to help and to learn something new.
 Please wear work appropriate clothes – dress for the weather and wear close-toed shoes.
 You may bring your own tools if you’d like, but Habitat will provide everything you’ll need for the day.
 Habitat volunteers perform a variety of critical tasks, including framing, roofing, floors, and installing cabinets, doors, and windows.

-Please Note: You must be 14+ to volunteer for painting and landscaping only.
-All other construction must be 16+ with a supervisor, and 18+ without a supervisor.
+Please Note: You must be 14+ to volunteer for landscaping only.
+All other construction must be 18+.

 Construction Volunteer FAQ’s